This article introduces the main XM SendSecure concepts and features from the user point of view.

 If you are expecting to receive files securely from someone in particular, you can create a SafeBox for this person, with a simple message requesting the files.
 In that case, you need to ensure to select a Security Profile that will allow the participant to Reply.

-Once your contact has replied with the expected files, you will be able to directly retrieve them from the SafeBox through your XM SendSecure Web Application.
+Once your contact has replied with the expected files, you will be able to directly retrieve them from the SafeBox through your XM SendSecure Web or Mobile App.

 Receiving Files From an XM SendSecure User